Hassan-Radi/qa-test-up42/README.md

 - To run on BrowserStack, you need to provide the following *environment variables*:
      1. **BROWSERSTACK_USER:** The username to access BrowserStack.
      2. **BROWSERSTACK_TOKEN:** The token to access BrowserStack.
+- This code is written assuming that the account always starts with 0 projects (excluding the Demo one).
+If this is not the case, please remove all projects except the Demo one manually.
+There is a TODO to fix this.

 # Run command:
-compile test -DexecutionMode=LOCAL -Dbrowser=chrome -Dtest=WebTests -Dwebdriver.chrome.driver="PATH_TO_DRIVER_FILE"
+mvn compile test -DexecutionMode=LOCAL -Dbrowser=chrome -Dtest=WebTests -Dwebdriver.chrome.driver="PATH_TO_DRIVER_FILE"

-# Assumptions:
-- Assuming that the account always starts with 0 projects (excluding the Demo one).

 # Run configurations:
 - executionMode: